finegrain-ai/refiners/docs/concepts/chain.md

         )
 ```

+!!! note
-> **Note** - We often use the namespace `fl` which means `fluxion`, which is the name of the part of Refiners that implements basic layers.
+    We often use the namespace `fl` which means `fluxion`, which is the name of the part of Refiners that implements basic layers.

-As of writing, Refiners does not include a `Softmax` layer by default, but as you can see you can easily call arbitrary code using `fl.Lambda`.
+As of writing, Refiners does not include a `Softmax` layer by default, but as you can see you can easily call arbitrary code using [`fl.Lambda`][refiners.fluxion.layers.Lambda].
 Alternatively, if you just wanted to write `Softmax()`, you could implement it like this:

 ```py
 class Softmax(fl.Module):